How to Ask for Connection Without Pushing Your Partner Away

 Couples therapy—especially EFT—is designed to help both partners understand and shift the dynamic together.
 If your partner is open to attending, it can be a powerful way to reconnect.

-Whether you’re working solo or together, you can begin to interrupt the cycle and start moving toward more connection and closeness with your partner.
+Whether you’re working solo or together, you can reach out to a Houston therapist to begin to interrupt the cycle and start moving toward more connection and closeness with your partner.

 What If We’re Rebuilding Trust After an Affair?